Nikon Sportstar EX 8×25

 See the beautiful round exit pupil without edge shadows, which confirms the BaK-4 prisms in the Sportstar 8×25 binoculars.

 This once again shows that processing and the quality of the optical glass can make a difference.
-Because even though the BAk4 prisms or the Sportstar are not phase corrected, there is a much less chromatic aberration to be noticed than in some binoculars that sport phase-corrected prisms.
+Because even though the BAk4 prisms or the Sportstar are not phase-corrected, there is much less chromatic aberration to be noticed than in some binoculars that sport phase-corrected prisms.

 The eye relief is only 10mm which is really not much.
 It is sufficient for people with normal vision, people who wear glasses cannot get along with these binoculars.